jakuski/website/src/content/base/about.md

     title: About Me
     displayTitle: About me.
     description: Some words about myself, the work I do and my future aspirations.
-    published: 2022-07-04
-    edited: 2022-07-05

-pageProps:
-    timestamps: "*"
 ---
 **Bio**

 Hey, I'm Jakub.
 A UI/UX focused-designer and diehard perfectionist who's margin for error is practically nil.
 As a result, I often spend a lot of time refining small details in my designs, to which people tell me "Nobody will notice that!", however I don't listen to them.
 I believe it's the small details that matter.
 Those details are what put the user experience above and beyond other designs/applications.
 I also highly enjoy learning new skills/techniques/software that I can use to push my designs above and beyond.
 Apart from design, I enjoy cooking, working on cars and coding.

 **Future Ambitions**